Marcus Semien Player Props: Rangers vs. Angels

-Marcus Semien -- with an on-base percentage of .286 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Jaime Barria on the mound, on June 13 at 8:05 PM ET.
+Marcus Semien, with a slugging percentage of .404 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the hill, June 14 at 8:05 PM ET.

-He had a hitless performance in his last game (0-for-7) against the Angels.
+In his previous game he had a hitless showing (0-for-4) against the Angels.

 Marcus Semien Game Info & Props vs. the Angels